-In this journal entry, I cover the hardware requirements and its counter-intuitive installation process."
+In this entry, I cover the hardware requirements and the S85 CSL OE+ carbon plenum's counter-intuitive installation process."

 The included hardware & spares.